-To put this price in context, the 64 kWh battery Kona is currently the second best value EV in the UK in terms of ‘price per mile of range’, just behind the Kia e-Niro.
+To put this price in context, the 64 kWh battery Kona is currently the third best value EV in the UK in terms of ‘price per mile of range’, just behind the Peugeot e-208 and the Kia e-Niro.

 Divide its on the road cost of £35,100 by its range of 251 miles, and you get £140.

 The Hyundai Kona Electric UK is therefore priced very aggressively.
 Combine this with cheap, off-peak overnight charging, and you have a driving cost of 1-2p per mile.

 It’s worth mentioning though that the new 2020 Kia e-Niro 4 is currently about £600 cheaper than the Kona.
 As it’s a slightly bigger car – but otherwise very similar to the Kona – it’s certainly one to consider as well.
 Read our e-Niro review for further details.

 If you do decide on the electric Kona, don’t waste any time and get yourself registered now on the official waiting list at your local Hyundai dealer.

 We explore the differences between the trims below.